 To improve the accuracy of a KNN classifier, one should focus on data preprocessing, feature selection, choosing an appropriate distance metric, tuning the model's hyperparameters, addressing class imbalance, and considering dimensionality reduction techniques.

-- What is the primary objective of a Support Vector Machine (SVM) in the context of machine learning?
+- What is the purpose of feature selection and engineering in machine learning?